About Stranraer Oyster Festival

 Loch Ryan is home to Scotland’s last remaining wild, native oyster fishery, and the festival celebrates the town’s oysters in a three-day programme that attracts thousands of people.

-The 2023 festival programme includes cookery demonstrations by celebrity chefs Michael Caines and Tony Singh, live music, extreme pond dipping, an artisan market, the Big Oyster Bash, children’s entertainment, a massive oyster bar and a spectacular firework display over Loch Ryan.
+The festival programme includes cookery demonstrations by celebrity and local chefs, live music, extreme pond dipping, an artisan market, the Big Oyster Bash, children’s entertainment, a massive oyster bar and a spectacular firework display over Loch Ryan.

 Stranraer was formerly the main ferry port for Northern Ireland.
 The economic impact of the move of the ferries to nearby Cairnryan in 2011 was deeply damaging to local businesses, and the community has worked hard to fight back.
 Stranraer Oyster Festival is one of the community initiatives now transforming the fortunes of this scenic coastal town.